konfuzio-ai/konfuzio-sdk/docs/sdk/vscode_docker.md

 ![green arrows with text](../_static/img/vscode_docker/green_arrows_with_text.png)

-## 6. Step: Install the python extension inside the docker container to debug and run python files
+## 6. Step: Install the Python extension inside the Docker container to debug and run Python files

-Again open up the extensions tab (now inside the docker container) and install the python extension (ID: *ms-python.python*).
+Again open up the extensions tab (now inside the Docker container) and install the Python extension (ID: *ms-python.python*).

-Now you can debug/run any python file you want.
-Open up the chosen python file and the 'Run and Debug' tab by clicking the run/debug icon that should be now available on the left taskbar.
+Now you can debug/run any Python file you want.
+Open up the chosen Python file and the 'Run and Debug' tab by clicking the run/debug icon that should be now available on the left taskbar.

 <!--[run and debug tab](images/vscode_docker/run_and_debug.PNG)-->